-An addiction to ketamine is difficult to overcome without help.
-Even when someone wants to stop using the drug, chemical changes in the brain make it nearly impossible to stop.
+An addiction to Ketamine is difficult to overcome without help.
+Even when someone wants to stop using the drug, chemical changes in the brain make it nearly impossible to stop without professional help.

-Once an individual crosses into the addicted state, they spend their days feeling utterly detached from their surroundings, and become incapable of leading a normal, productive life.
+Once an individual crosses into the addicted state, they spend their days feeling utterly detached from their surroundings and become incapable of leading a normal and productive life.
 They are usually cognitively impaired at this stage, with speech and memory both affected.